GeNIE: A Generalizable Navigation System for In-the-Wild Environments: Abstract

 \section{Abstract}

 Reliable navigation in unstructured, real-world environments remains a significant challenge for embodied agents, especially when operating across diverse terrains, weather conditions, and sensor configurations.
 In this paper, we introduce \textbf{GeNIE} (Generalizable Navigation System for In-the-Wild Environments), a robust navigation framework designed for global deployment.
-GeNIE integrates a generalizable traversability prediction model built on SAM2 with a novel path fusion strategy that enhances planning stability in noisy and ambiguous settings.
+GeNIE integrates a generalizable traversability prediction model with a novel path fusion strategy that enhances planning stability in noisy and ambiguous settings.
 We deployed GeNIE in the Earth Rover Challenge (ERC) at ICRA 2025, where it was evaluated across six countries spanning three continents.
 GeNIE took first place and achieved \textbf{79\% of the maximum possible score}, outperforming the second-best team by \textbf{17\%}, and completed the entire competition without a single human intervention.
 These results set a new benchmark for robust, generalizable outdoor robot navigation.
-We will release the codebase, pretrained model weights, and newly curated datasets to support future research in real-world navigation.
+We have released the codebase, pretrained model weights, and the datasets at \url{https://clear-nus.github.io/genie/} to support future research in real-world navigation.